gwu-libraries/gwlibraries-workshops/r-statistics/README.md

 - Statistical Inference with R: Categorical Variables
 - Statistical Inference with R: Regression

-At the time, the code and data used in the workshops are available upon request; please email kerchner@gwu.edu to request.
+At this time, the code and data used in the workshops are available upon request; please email kerchner@gwu.edu to request.